Triggers

 | Method | HTTP method the endpoint accepts — GET, POST, PUT, PATCH, or DELETE |

-| Authentication | When enabled, generates a Webhook Secret — callers must include it as a Bearer token in the Authorization header or as a ?token= query parameter |
+| Authentication | When enabled, generates a Webhook Secret — callers can pass it three ways: as a Bearer token in the Authorization header, in an X-Webhook-Token header, or as a ?token= query parameter |

 | Expose Errors | When enabled, error details from failed executions are returned in the HTTP response instead of a generic error |